 The success rate of these massive releases was inconsistent, and moving to the cloud offered the chance to replace them with far smaller components.
-Since the November 2015 move, Holt's team has released 20,000 of them into the cloud, at a rate of just over than one hundred releases per week.
+Since the November 2015 move, Holt's team has released 20,000 of them into the cloud, at a rate of over one hundred releases per week.

 "Our production environment now consists of slightly more than 320 components, each of which can be deployed independently," says Holt, who joined Trainline as CTO in March 2014.

-His team multitenants the components thanks to a infrastructure layer that allows different versions of components to be deployed on different sets of servers.
+His team multitenants the components thanks to an infrastructure layer that allows different versions of components to be deployed on different sets of servers.
 Such a tactic wouldn't be possible under the previous data storage arrangements.

 "Now we can, in a cloud environment," says Holt.
 "Whereas in an owned data centre you typically run maybe 40% CPU and then you start to get a bit edgy, in cloud you can run up to 60-70% no problem at all."